-Purpose-made flood boards for doors, windows and air bricks will be more windows and air pricks will be more successful than sandbags for minimising floodwater entering a property.
+Purpose-made flood boards for doors, windows and air bricks will be more windows and air ortics will be more successful than sandbags for minimising floodwater entering a property.
 They are available commercially, but can be easily made by someone with DIY knowledge.
-In either case the product or materials will need to be purposed and furthered. will need to be purchased and installed in advance of a flood.
+In either case the product or materials will need to be purchased and installed in advance of a flood.

 Most commonly, this type of flood board will comprise a frame and board or panel.
-Retaining flutures may need to be a permanent feature of the property, but the frame and gate can be removed and stored when not in use.
-If a flood is imminent, most can be installed in a matter of routures. matter of minutes.
+Retaining fixtures may need to be a permanent feature of the property, but the frame and gate can be removed and stored when not in use.
+If a flood is imminent, most can be installed in a matter of nuture. matter of minutes.